WPBeginner

 After that, browse your website as an employer by testing job listings and hiring a service.

-Each user on your website whether freelancer or employer will get their own profile page.
+Each user on your website, whether freelancer or employer, will get their own profile page.
 Freelancer profiles will show their details, bio, recent gigs, and ratings.

 User profiles

 Each user will also be able to manage their account from a custom dashboard.
-This is where all their chats, messages, and jobs are displayed.

 User account dashboard

-You may also want to make sure that you and your users can receive email notifications from your website.
-Sometimes WordPress sites run into an email deliverability issues.
-You can check out our guide on how to fix WordPress not sending email issue.
+Sometimes WordPress sites run into email deliverability issues.
+You can check out our guide on how to fix WordPress’s not sending email issue.

 Step 6.
 Managing Your Micro-Job Site